• Skip to primary navigation

 • Mason Jars, Weck Jars, or Airtight Containers: Ideal for storing the spice blend and keeping it fresh.

-• Small Whisk or For, For thoroughly mixing the spices together.
+• Small Whisk or for thoroughly mixing the spices together.

-These basic tools ensure you create a perfectly balanced and flavorful pumpkin pie spice blend every time.
+These basic tools ensure a perfectly balanced and flavorful pumpkin pie spice blend every time.

 Can This Pumpkin Pie Spice Recipe Be Doubled?

-Absolutely, you can double this pumpkin pie spice recipe with ease.
-Here are some tips to make it even simpler:
+Absolutely, you can double or quadruple this pumpkin pie spice recipe with ease.
+Here's how:

 Storage: Use airtight containers to store the larger quantity.
 This helps maintain freshness and flavor.
-I prefer to use glass jars over plastic or metal.
+I prefer to use glass jars or metal jars over plastic.

 Measurements: Double or quadruple each ingredient measurement precisely to keep the balance of flavors just right.